veertuinc/anka-docs/content/en/docs/Getting Started/macos.md

 Welcome! this tutorial will guide you through setting up your Anka Build Cloud on Mac OS.

 ## Necessary hardware

-1. Mac running Mac OS to install Anka Controller + Registry.
+1. A Mac to install the Anka Controller & Registry.
-2. At least one Mac running Mac OS to install Anka CLI as a Node.
+2. A second Mac to install the Anka CLI (the "Node").

-You can complete this tutorial with only one machine running Mac OS, but it's less recommended.
+_You can complete this tutorial with only one machine running Mac OS, but it's not recommended._

 ## What we will do in this tutorial
 1. Install Anka CLI + Create your first VM Template
-2. Install Anka Controller and Registry
+2. Install Anka Controller & Registry
-3. Add one or more Macs as Nodes
+3. Link the Anka CLI Node to the Controller
 4. Start a VM instance using the Anka Build Cloud web interface

 ## Step 1.
 Install Anka CLI + Create your first VM Template